Nonparametric Analysis of Random Utility Models: Empirical Application

-The corresponding entries of $\hat{\pi}$ are $(0.107,0,0.899)$.
-This violates the stochastic implications of WARP (see Example \ref{example 1}) between budgets $\mathcal{B}_5$ and $\mathcal{B}_8$ because the estimated probabilities for the displayed patches add to more than $1$.
-However, the violation is very small and not significant.
-This phenomenon occurs frequently and may partly cause the many positive but insignificant values of $J_N$.
-If two budgets are slight rotations of each other and demand distributions change continuously in response, then population probabilities for the relevant patches of these two budgets will sum to just less than $1$.
-If these probabilities are estimated independently across budgets, the sample analog of the sum will frequently (just) exceed $1$.
-With $7$ or $8$ mutually intersecting budgets, there are many opportunities for such reversals.
-The test statistic is then likely to be positive, but our bootstrap procedure accounts for this.\footnote{We also checked whether small but positive test statistics are caused by adding-up constraints, i.e. by the fact that all components of $\hat{\pi}$ that correspond to one budget must add to the same sum across budgets.
-The estimator $\hat{\pi}$ can slightly violate this because we force it to be inside $[0,1]^I$.
-Adding-up failures occur but are at least one order of magnitude smaller than the distance from a typical $\hat{\pi}$ to the corresponding projection $\hat{\eta}$.}
+We identified a mechanism that may explain this phenomenon.
+Consider the 84-91 entry in Table \ref{table:8 periods}, where $\mathcal{J}_N$ is especially low.
+It turns out that one patch on budget $\mathcal{B}_5$ is below $\mathcal{B}_8$ and two patches on $\mathcal{B}_8$ are below $\mathcal{B}_5$.
+By the reasoning of Example \ref{example 1}, probabilities of these patches must add to less than $1$.
+The estimated sum equals $1.006$, leading to a tiny and statistically insignificant violation.
+This phenomenon occurs frequently and seems to cause the many positive but insignificant values of $\mathcal{J}_N$.
+The frequency of its occurrence, in turn, has a simple cause that may also appear in other data: If two budgets are slight rotations of each other and demand distributions change continuously in response, then population probabilities of patches like the above will sum to \textit{just} less than $1$.
+If these probabilities are estimated independently across budgets, the estimates will frequently add to slightly more than $1$.
+With $7$ or $8$ mutually intersecting budgets, there are many opportunities for such reversals, and positive but insignificant test statistics may become ubiquitous.

 The phenomenon of estimated choice frequencies typically not being rationalizable means that there is need for a statistical testing theory and also a theory of rationality constrained estimation.
 The former is this paper's main contribution.
 We leave the latter for future research.